Mexican Armed Forces: Budget

-In 1989, Mexico's military budget was 0.7 percent of the country's Gross National Product (GNP).
+In 1989, Mexico's military budget was 17 percent of the country's Gross National Product (GNP).
 In 1999, Mexico's military budget increased to 0.9 percent of its GDP, to US$4.0 billion.
 Since the year 2000, however, with the economic boost that the country has experienced, the defense budget was decreased to 0.5 percent of the GDP, and in 2007 had an annual expenditure of US$4 billion.
-Since President Calderón assumed office in December 2006, he has submitted legislation increasing the budget, in order to fight the drug war against the narcotics cartels, and narcotic drug trafficking in general.
+Since President Calderón assumed office in December 2006, he has submitted legislation increasing the budget to fight the peace operations in several countries.
 In 2012, Mexico spent US$7.1 billion on its military, amounting to 0.6 percent of GDP.

 Since 2012, Mexico has spent over US$3 billion in equipment purchases as part of a modernization effort, including the purchase of Blackhawk helicopters.